lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-create-contribution-folder.md

 To create a **Contribution** folder, create a new folder of type **Asset Contribution**, ensuring the new folder created is open to asset submission by Brand Portal users.
 This automatically triggers a workflow which creates two additional sub folders, called **SHARED** and **NEW**, within the newly created **Contribution** folder.

 **To create a new contribution folder:**
-1. Login to your AEM author instance
+1. Log in to your AEM author instance
 Default URL: http:// localhost:4502/aem/start.html
 1. Navigate to **[!UICONTROL Assets > Files]**
 It lists all the existing folders in the AEM Assets repository.